 The trail offers a wide variety of scenery, including farmland, forest and rolling hills.
 Trail users will also experience small town charm in the communities of Clarno, Monroe, Monticello, Exeter, Belleville and Basco.

 Between Monticello and Belleville, the trail goes through the 1,200-foot-long, nearly 120-year-old Stewart Tunnel.
 Flashlights are recommended for going through the tunnel and cyclists must walk their bikes.

 The Badger State Trail connects to a number of other trails along the way.
 At the Illinois state line, the trail meets the Jane Addams Trail, which extends along the same former rail corridor south to Freeport.
 In Monroe, the Cheese Country Recreation Trail passes close to the Badger State Trail, while in Monticello, the Sugar River State Trail intersects it on another former rail corridor.

-Farther north, the Badger State Trail connects to the Capital City State Trail and the Military Ridge State Trail south of Madison.
+Farther north, the Badger State Trail connects to the Capital City State Trail, Cannonball Path and Military Ridge State Trail south of Madison.
 At the northern trailhead, the trail continues into Madison as the Southwest Commuter Path.

 Trail users should be aware that all inline skaters and cyclists age 16 or older need a Wisconsin state trail pass to use the trail.

 Parking for the Badger State Trail is available at a 12-car parking lot at Dawley Park on Seminole Highway in Fitchburg.
 Take the Capital City State Trail a short distance northwest to join the trail.
 A small parking lot can also be found where the trail changes surface at Purcell Road.